NBA Trade Rumors: Raptors Should Replace Jonas Valanciunas With Hassan Whiteside, ‘Fadeaway World’ Suggests

 — Anthony Chiang (@Anthony_Chiang) September 20, 2018

 Despite going through ups and downs last season, there is no doubt that Hassan Whiteside is still a better center than Jonas Valanciunas on both ends of the floor.
 When given enough playing time, Whiteside can prove that he’s one of the most dominant big men in the league.
-In the 2016-17 NBA season where he averaged 32.6 minutes per game, the 29-year-old center posted career-highs 17.0 points and 14.1 rebounds, together with 2.1 blocks, on 55.7 percent shooting from the field.
+In the 2016-17 NBA season, when he averaged 32.6 minutes per game, the 29-year-old center posted career-highs of 17.0 points and 14.1 rebounds, together with 2.1 blocks, on 55.7 percent shooting from the field.

 Whiteside may be considered as the odd man out in Miami, but in Toronto, he could be the missing piece that the Raptors need to make their first appearance in the NBA Finals.
-When all of them are healthy, the “Big Three” of Whiteside, Kyle Lowry, and Kawhi Leonard will make the Raptors the best defensive team in the league.
+When all are healthy, the “Big Three” of Whiteside, Kyle Lowry, and Kawhi Leonard will make the Raptors the best defensive team in the league.
 Having three superstars will also increase the Raptors’ chance of beating Eastern Conference powerhouse teams like the Boston Celtics and the Philadelphia 76ers in a best-of-seven series.